-- Use a concealer the same color as your skin—anything lighter will make the spot stand out more
+- Use a good opaque concealer the same color as your skin—anything lighter will make the spot stand out more

-- Apply the concealer around the spot and blend it towards the middle - dabbing it right on top will build up too much and again make it stand out
+- Apply the concealer around the spot and blend it towards the middle.
+Dabbing it right on top will build up too much and make it stand out

 - If the pimple no longer has inflammation, you might be able to squeeze it